vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_command_flow.md

 To submit the command buffer, you call `vkQueueSubmit()`, using both the command and the queue to submit into. `vkQueueSubmit` also accepts submitting multiple command buffers together.
 Any command buffer that is submitted is put in the Pending state.

 Once a command buffer has been submitted, it's still "alive", and being consumed by the GPU, at this point it is NOT safe to reset the command buffer yet.
-You need to make sure that the GPU has finished executing all of the commands from that command buffer until you can reset it and reuse.
+You need to make sure that the GPU has finished executing all of the commands from that command buffer until you can reset and reuse it

 To reset a command buffer, you use `vkResetCommandBuffer()`.